HarunAGCA/AgricultureAutomation.HardwareControl/README.md

 # AgricultureAutomation.HardwareControl

 This repository is a part of the Agriculture Automation project.
-This is API that acts as interface between hardware and main software.
+This is API that acts as interface between hardware and main software via Serial Port Communication.

 # Used Tools, Programming Languages, Architecture etc.